thehanimo/pr-title-checker/README.md

 See [other ways to specify config file.](#other-ways-to-specify-config-file)

+Action returns a single output: `success` that indicates if check has passed or failed.

 ## Create Workflow

 Create a workflow file (eg: `.github/workflows/pr-title-checker.yml`) with the following content: